KnowageLabs/Knowage-Documentation/administrator-guide/ka_Scheduler.rst

 Scheduler
 =========

-KnowAge scheduler allows to schedule the execution of one or more analytical documents published on the Server.
+Knowage scheduler allows to schedule the execution of one or more analytical documents published on the Server.
 Documents executed by the scheduler can then be distributed along different dispatching channels.
 In the following we describe how to create an activity, schedule it and dispatch the results.

 Create an Activity
 ------------------

 In order to define a new scheduled activity the administrator must specify which documents compose the activity and how to execute them.
-The list of all scheduled activities can be seen selecting **Tools** >\ **Scheduler**.
+The list of all scheduled activities can be seen selecting **Tools** > **Scheduler**.
 To create a new activity click on the “Plus” icon at the top of the page in the left area.
 In Figure below you can see the main scheduler page and the new activity GUI.

 .. figure:: media/image4041.PNG